Road closures: almost a dozen for the Forest of Dean drivers over the next fortnight

 Drivers in and around the Forest of Dean will have 11 National Highways road closures to watch out for this week.

-And two of them are expected to cause moderate delays – with motorists facing waits of between 10 minutes and half an hour.
+And four of them are expected to cause moderate delays – with motorists facing waits of between 10 and 30 minutes.

 • M50, from 6.44pm March 7 2023 to midnight, January 1 2026, slight delays (under 10 minutes): M50 both directions jct one to jct two, no full closure in this location without approving the diversion.